 Eligible applicants for LandFlex must be a GSA, a member agency of a GSA, or an agency with an approved Alternative and, that is within a COD Basin.
 Eligible applicants have adopted and actively implemented a groundwater pumping allocation plan that includes a quantified volume of allowed annual overdraft pumping.
-Lastly, the eligible applicant must have implemented a remote sensed evapotranspiration (ET) accounting method (e.g., OpenET, LandIQ, or similar) or demonstrate use of an equivalent alternative accounting method (e.g., groundwater well metering accounting methodology) that includes data from WY 2022 and WY 2023 to measure reduction in groundwater use on acres enrolled in LandFlex.
+Lastly, the eligible applicant must have implemented a remote sensed evapotranspiration (ET) accounting method (e.g., OpenET, LandIQ, or similar) or demonstrate use of an equivalent alternative accounting method (e.g., groundwater well metering accounting methodology) that includes data from the previous water year pre-fallow date to measure reduction in groundwater use on acres enrolled in LandFlex.